chainer/chainer/examples/mnist/README.md

 loss.png
 ```

-These images visualize the accuracies and loss values changing through time during training.
+These images display the changes in accuracy and loss values during training.

 ### `train_mnist_custom_loop.py`